steinsgilgamesh/qmk_firmware/keyboards/rhymestone/keymaps/default/readme.md

-# Default keymap for Rhymestone
+# The like jis type keyboard keymap for Rhymestone

 ## Description